solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 Video | [6:55](https://youtu.be/IbviAInuSHk?list=PLilwLeBwGuK7e_mH_sFwTytYQxalh7xd5&t=416)
  -|-

-The second is that the account to introduce is called Epoch reward reserve.
-As I mentioned earlier in reward distribution, each block of all the rewards are going to be distributed in M blocks so we introduced the second set of sysvars this is basically M sysvars that keeps tracks of all the rewards that are going to be distributed in one block and similarly it has a balance field in which it describes how much rewards are going to be distributed for this particular block and it also has a hash that's the hash of all the rewards are going to be distributed in this block and since we have a M sysvar account, so the address of the of the one particular system account for a particular block is basically determined by harsh, the base ID to the block height then we will get the unique address for the rewards going to be distributed.
+The second Sysvar account to introduce is called Epoch reward reserve.
+As I mentioned earlier in reward distribution, each block of all the rewards are going to be distributed in M blocks so we introduced the second set of sysvars this is basically M sysvars that keeps tracks of all the rewards that are going to be distributed in one block and similarly it has a balance field in which it describes how much rewards are going to be distributed for this particular block and it also has a hash that's the hash of all the rewards are going to be distributed in this block and since we have M sysvar account, so the address of the of the one particular system account for a particular block is basically determined by hash, the base ID to the block height then we will get the unique address for the rewards going to be distributed.

 ### Reward Hash